Finite \'etale extension of Tate rings and decompletion of perfectoid algebras: Almost ring theory and almost surjectivity of the Frobenius map

 \subsection{Witt-perfect and perfectoid algebras}

 We now recall Fontaine's perfectoid rings; see \cite{Fo13} for reference.

-\begin{definition}[Fontaine] We say that a Banach ring $R$ is \emph{perfectoid}, if $R$ is uniform and $R$ has a topologically nilpotent unit $\varpi$ such that $p\in \varpi^pR^\circ$ and $R^\circ/(\varpi^p)$ is semiperfect.
+\begin{definition}[Fontaine] We say that a Banach ring $R$ is \emph{perfectoid}, if $R$ is uniform and $R$ has a pseudouniformizer $\varpi$ such that $p\in \varpi^pR^\circ$ and $R^\circ/(\varpi^p)$ is semiperfect.
 We call such $\varpi\in R$ a \emph{perfectoid pseudouniformizer} of $R$. \end{definition}

 Notice that for a Banach ring $R$, it only depends on the topological ring structure whether $R$ is perfectoid or not.

 \begin{definition} Let $R$ be a perfectoid Banach ring. \begin{enumerate} \item A \emph{perfectoid field} is a perfectoid Banach ring $K$ that is a field and whose topology can be defined by a multiplicative norm on $K$. \item A \emph{perfectoid $R$-algebra} is a Banach $R$-algebra that is perfectoid. \end{enumerate} \end{definition}